 Dr. Coyer is a contributor to Forbes, writing on foreign and national security policy, and is a contributing editor of Providence: A Journal of Christianity and American Foreign Policy (published by the Institute on Religion and Democracy).
 In addition to Forbes and Providence, his work has appeared in leading publications in the United States and around the world, including The Washington Times, Azeri Today (Azerbaijan), and the Kyiv Post (Ukraine), as well as policy-oriented journals, including Conflits: Revue de Geopolitique (France), and by academic publishers such as Oxford University Press.

 Dr. Coyer’s graduate degrees are from Yale University, where he did an MA in theological ethics, and the London School of Economics and Political Science.
 At the LSE, he did an M.A. in the history of the international relations of East Asia and a Ph.D. in the history of Sino-American relations, writing on the role played by the U.S. Congress and shifting domestic politics on the development of the Sino-American relationship from 1969-1980, including how it impacted the U.S. approach to the Sino-Soviet-American strategic triangle.

-Dr. Coyer has lived and worked in several locations around the world, including Shanghai where he co-authored a macro-economic research study on China's development for a boutique British financial firm and edited a book on the Shanghai stock exchange that was jointly published by JPMorgan and the South China Morning Post.
-He has also worked in Hong Kong, where he did a brief stint with Deutsche Bank.
-He has also undertaken academic research in various locations including in Moscow, Beijing, Shanghai, Hong Kong, and Tokyo.
+Dr. Coyer has lived and worked in several locations around the world, including Hong Kong and Shanghai, where he undertook macro-economic research on China’s development and edited a book on the Shanghai Stock Exchange that was jointly published by JP Morgan and the South China Morning Post.
+He has also undertaken academic research in various locations, including Moscow, Beijing, Shanghai, Hong Kong, and Tokyo.